Ariselu Recipe, How to Make Ariselu Recipe, Kajjaya Recipe, Athirasam

 - Cut jaggery into small pieces and put in a thick bottom vessel and add water.

-- Boil jiggery until you get thick consistency syrup.
+- Boil jaggery until you get thick consistency syrup.

-- Once you get thick consistency of jiggery, add til, cardamom powder and powdered rice.
+- Once you get the thick consistency of jaggery, add til, cardamom powder and powdered rice.